 Fleas are small insects that are mostly flightless.
-They are mostly found in the house but they will sometimes find their way in your car and enjoy it irritating you.
+They are typically found in the house but they will sometimes find their way into your car and enjoy irritating you.
 Fleas mainly survive by feeding on blood.
-If you are always fond of taking your pets on a tour with your car then it is possible that most fleas in your car come from your pets.
-However, you can find some fleas come from an infested car parking or sometimes you might bring them to your car yourself.
+If you are fond of taking your pets in your car then it is possible that most fleas in your car come from your pets.
+However, you can find some fleas come from an infested car park or sometimes you might bring them to your car yourself.

-Getting rid of fleas is a difficult task to carry but we are going to look on some available ways that you can use to get rid of these annoying creatures.
+Getting rid of fleas is a difficult task, but we are going to look at some ways that you can get rid of these annoying creatures.
 If you have children who go with you in the car, then this needs to be done as soon as possible.
-This is because fleas are severe especially to children because they go scratching themselves a lot if the fleas come into contact with their skins.
+This is because fleas are troublesome to children because the scratch themselves a lot if fleas come into contact with their skin.

-The first thing you need to do is to identify where the fleas are coming from so as to eliminate the source.
-If for instance, it is your pet, then you need to clean your pet thoroughly.
+The first thing you need to do is to identify where the fleas are coming from, in order to eliminate the source.
+If it is your pet, then you need to clean your pet thoroughly.
 You should also not allow your pet to get in the car before it is completely free of the fleas.

-You can get rid of the fleas in this ways that we have below.
+You can get rid of the fleas in the following ways:

 Steam Cleaning Or Vacuum Cleaning

 Vacuum cleaning or steam cleaning is one way to get rid of fleas in your car.
-First, you need to identify the severity of the infestation caused.
-Larger infestation cannot be handled using this method of eradicating fleas from your car.
-If it is a small infestation, use the steamer if you have one.
-Fleas can never survive where the temperatures are above 95 degrees.
+First, you need to identify the severity of the infestation.
+Larger infestations cannot be handled using this method.
+If it is a small infestation, use a steamer if you have one.
+Fleas cannot survive temperatures above 95 degrees.
 Use temperatures that range between 120-170 degrees when steaming.

-If using vacuum, then you first need to clean out your car.
-Remove every item in the car including carpets and pet’s beddings.
-Wash the beddings and carpets with hot water.
-Now your car is empty so you should now vacuum your car.
-Start with the floorboards and do not leave out under the seats.
-Also, vacuum the mats.
-Vacuum the trunk too and you will also need to vacuum behind the doors.
-Ensure that you do not leave out any part of your car including the car pockets where fleas might be hiding.
-Empty the dustpan and throw the contents in a dustbin.
-However, if the infestation is large then you need to look for more aggressive ways to get rid of the fleas.
+If using a vacuum, you first need to clean out your car.
+Remove every item in the car including carpets and pet bedding, and wash these with hot water.
+Once your car is empty, you should vacuum it.
+Start with the floorboards, the mats, and underneath the seats.
+Vacuum the trunk and behind the doors, too.
+Ensure that you do not leave out any part of your car including the seat pockets.
+Empty the dustpan into a dustbin.
+If the infestation is large then you need to look for more aggressive ways to get rid of the fleas.